immunogenomics/SCENT/README.md

 ```r
 SCENT_obj <- SCENT_algorithm(object = SCENT_obj, celltype = "Tcells", ncores = 6)
 ```
-Where the user specifies the celltype for association analysis and the number of cores for parallelized bootstrapping.
+Where the user specifies a celltype for association analysis and the number of cores for parallelized bootstrapping.

-The output of the SCENt algorithm will be contained in the field:
+The output of the SCENT algorithm will be contained in the field:
 ```r
 SCENT_obj@SCENT.result
 ```